Montana Technological University

 Montana Technological University, popularly known as Montana Tech, is a public university in Butte, Montana.
-Founded in 1900 as the Montana State School of Mines, the university became affiliated with the University of Montana in 1994.
-After undergoing several names changes, in 2017 the Montana University System Board of Regents voted to designate Montana Tech as part of Special Focus Four-Year Universities, the only such designation in the Montana University System.
-To recognize this new designation and the greater independence with it, the name was officially changed in 2018 from Montana Tech of the University of Montana to Montana Technological University.
+Founded in 1900 as the "Montana State School of Mines", the university became affiliated with the University of Montana in 1994.
+After undergoing several name changes, in 2017 the Montana University System Board of Regents voted to designate Montana Tech as part of Special Focus Four-Year Universities, the only such designation in the Montana University System.
+To recognize this new designation and the greater independence with it, the name was officially changed in 2018 from "Montana Tech of the University of Montana" to "Montana Technological University".
 Montana Tech's focus is on engineering, applied and health science.

-In fall 2017, Montana Tech had nearly 2,700 students, 13 campus buildings and offers 45 undergraduate degrees along with 15 minors, 11 certification degrees, and 10 pre-professional career programs.
-Montana Tech also offers 21 graduate degrees and has Ph.D. programs in Materials Science and Engineering and Earth Science and Engineering.
+In fall 2017, Montana Tech had nearly 2,700 students.
+It has 13 campus buildings and offers 39 undergraduate degrees along with 15 minors, 5 certification degrees, and 9 pre-professional career programs.
+Montana Tech also offers 18 graduate degrees and has Ph.D. programs in Materials Science and Engineering, Interdisciplinary Studies, and Earth Science and Engineering.

 History

-The Enabling Act of 1889 which brought Montana into the Union, allotted land for the creation of a school of mines as one of the four original Montana University System universities.
+The Enabling Act of 1889, which brought Montana into the Union, allotted land for the creation of a school of mines as one of the four original Montana University System universities.
 In 1893 the Montana Legislature provided funding to establish the school in Butte.
-The cornerstone of Main Hall was laid in 1896, and the university opened its doors in 1900 as the Montana State School of Mines.
+The cornerstone of Main Hall was laid in 1896, and the university opened its doors in 1900 as the "Montana State School of Mines".
 The first student was a woman, Clara Clark of Butte, and Nathan R. Leonard acted as the first president.
 Despite enthusiastic local support, even offers of free land for construction, the early history of the school was fraught with poor funding and accusations of fraud, but with the help of former governor John E. Rickards, the school was opened.

 In 1919 the Montana Legislature established the Montana State Bureau of Mines and Metallurgy on the campus in keeping with Montana Tech as a school focusing on the development of minerals and industry.
 Charles H. Clapp of the mining department served as the first president of the Bureau.

-The school was renamed the Montana College of Mineral Science and Technology in 1965.
-The school begins moving beyond purely engineering and applied sciences, adding social science and liberal arts options.
-Alumni Coliseum opens on campus.
+The school was renamed the "Montana College of Mineral Science and Technology" in 1965.
+It began moving beyond purely engineering and applied sciences, adding social science and liberal arts options.
+Alumni Coliseum opened on campus.

 The university became affiliated with the University of Montana in 1994 with a reorganization of the Montana University System.
-The name was changed to Montana Tech of the University of Montana.
+The name was changed to "Montana Tech of the University of Montana".
 The Butte Vocational-Technical Center was put under Montana Tech administration as the College of Technology.
-In 1998 Frank Gilmore becomes chancellor.
+In 1998 Frank Gilmore became chancellor.